BY SOFO ARCHON

 Political leaders harp on any reason they can find to make us panic: terrorism, immigrants, drugs, crime, minorities, and various others.

-A master at creating panic is the current president of the United States, Donald Trump.
+A master at creating panic is the ex-president of the United States, Donald Trump.
 In fact, that’s one of the main reasons why he was able to become the US president in the first place.

-And what’s the solution to all those issues?
+And what was the solution to all those issues?
 He himself, of course.
 As sociologist and author Barry Glassner put it:

 “[Donald Trump’s] formula is very clean and uncomplicated: Be very, very afraid.
 And I am the cure.”